UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 4. **Result processing**

-      - When more approved exchanges and price feeds are added, results should be calculated using the median price.
+    - Round to 18 decimals

 <br>

-**For YAM/USD:**
+**For YAM/USD and USD/YAM**

 1. **What prices should be queried for and from which markets?**

- YAM/ETH Price from Sushiswap (https://sushiswap.fi/pair/0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
+    1. Query YAM/ETH Price from Sushiswap using 1 minute TWAP (https://sushiswap.fi/pair/0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
-Query the ETH/USD Price as per UMIP-6
+    2. Query the ETH/USD Price as per UMIP-6
-Multiply the YAM/ETH price by the ETH/USD price to get the YAM/USD price Query the YAM/USDT price on Gate.io
+    3. Multiply the YAM/ETH price by the ETH/USD price to get the YAM/USD price
+    4. Query the YAM/USDT price on Gate.io
-Query the YAM/USDT Price on Huobi
+    5. Query the YAM/USDT Price on Huobi
+    6. Take the median of prices acquired from steps 3-5 to get the final YAM/USD price
+    7. Round to 6 Decimals
-Take the median of prices acquired from steps 3-5 to get the final YAM/USD price Take the Inverse of the result of step 6 (1/ YAM/USD) to get the USD/YAM price.
+    8. (for USD/YAM) Take the Inverse of the result of step 6 (1/ YAM/USD) to get the USD/YAM price.

 2. **Pricing interval**

-On chain intervals to be per Ethereum block (roughly 12 seconds).
+    - On chain intervals to be per Ethereum block (roughly 12 seconds).
 Intervals for centralized exchanges should be the price closest in time before the queried Ethereum block.

 3. **Input processing**